prajwalbkumar/bnb-public-blog/content/004_Efforts/004_02_Computer Science/Recursive Functions.md

-Recursion let's you run an algorithm faster
+Recursion let's you run an algorithm faster, by calling the function itself.